googlefonts/science-gothic/documentation/kerning_process.md

 The process concept is:

 1. _Completely_ kern the :Medium master (class kerning, and exceptions if needed) in FontLab 7
 1. For the :Blk master, do kerning _only_ for special combinations that need to be significantly different from those in the :Medium.
-This is mostly situations where a glyph like L or T that is kerned towards dashes and the like in lighter weights, developes collisions with them in the :BlkEtc.
-So the :Blk master gets minimal "exception" kerning, essentially.
+This is mostly situations where a glyph like /L or /T that is kerned towards dashes and the like in lighter weights, developes collisions with them in the :BlkEtc.
+Or especially a /T against lowercase x-height letters, such as /a /e /o /u.
+So the :Blk master gets minimal kerning, just for these cases where it needs something very different.
 1. Until we are _really_ happy with the kerning, we only do the following steps at variable font generation time, .
 1. Copy the kerning from the :Medium master to: :LtCnd :LtExp
 1. Copy the kerning from the :Medium master to the :BlkCnd :BlkExp ; then copy the kerning from the :Blk master to the :BlkCnd and :BlkExp.
 In cases where the :Blk is different, it takes priority, but otherwise the far more extensive:Medium kerning comes over.